simolus3/drift/sqlparser/README.md

 ## Features
 This library can parse most statements and perform type analysis for parameters and returned columns.
-It supports joins, `group by`, nested sql statements, updates and deletes and more.
+It supports joins, `group by`, nested sql statements, updates and deletes, and more.
 ### Just parsing
 You can parse the abstract syntax tree of sqlite statements with `SqlEngine.parse`.
 ```dart